 Naval hammocks tend to be constructed from canvas or mercerized cotton.
 They are intended to be extremely durable for rough use at sea, on a ship.
 Hence, they are extremely robust.
 They can be inline hammocks, where the person will sleep parallel to the direction in which the hammock has been hung up.
 These are waterproof, insect-proof and can act as great protection against rough weather such as rough winds, as they will not easily tip over.

 There is also the travel hammock or the classic camping hammock.
-These are useful amongst the environmentally friendly crowd, and the leave no trace campers, ultra light campers and trekkers, and hikers.
+These are useful amongst the environmentally-friendly crowd, and they leave no trace campers, ultra-light campers and trekkers, and hikers.
 These types of hammocks are less harsh on the environment and also light.
 As compared to tents, they are easy to set up and don’t cause too much impact on the environment.

 Some types also offer a ridgeline so that you can easily set it up, and they may also offer unique but useful options for convenient entry and exit.
 Try to explore all the features to make your decision while buying special kinds of hammocks.